In this Leupold DeltaPoint Pro review, let's take a look at this awesome red dot sight's specs, and how it compares to other top brand products.

 The DeltaPoint Pro's field of view is large.
 It's very comparable to the Trijicon SRO without the enlarged top portion.

 Please check out the comparison section for more images.

 Picking up the dot is fast and effortless.

 The dot sizes are available in:

-For our review, we have the 2.5 MOA model.
-With 20/20 vision, the dot looks clean, just like other high end red dot sights.
-It's a great option for an offset rifle optic, as well as a primary lightweight optic.
+In our review, we've been using the 2.5 MOA model.
+With 20/20 vision, the dot appears crisp and clear, similar to other high-end red dot sights.
+It's an excellent choice for use as an offset rifle optic and also as a lightweight primary optic on 9mm subguns.

-Parallax is not noticeable at long distance, but it's slightly noticeable at close ranges.
+We've observed that parallax is not very noticeable at long distances, but there is a slight degree of parallax noticeable at close ranges.

 Learn more in our comparison guide between 3 and 6 MOA reticles on our site.

 Lens Coating & Tint